martinjaros/thesis/sources/3-video.md

 drives are available from most hardware manufactures and usually mainlined or available as patches.
 The [Linux Media Infrastructure API][v4l2api] [@LinuxTV] is a well documented interface shared by all devices.
 It provides abstraction layer for various device implementations, separating the platform details from the applications.
+Individual devices are implemented in their specific drivers.
+These usually exports some configuration options, controllable with the `uvcdynctrl` utility tool.
+To list available video devices use

+`uvcdynctrl -l`{.bash}

+To list available frame formats supported by the device use

+`uvcdynctrl -d DEVICE_NAME -fv`{.bash}

+where `DEVICE_NAME` is the name returned by previous command.
+To list available controls exported by the driver use

+`uvcdynctrl -d DEVICE_NAME -cv`{.bash}

+To read value of the specific control use

+`uvcdynctrl -d DEVICE_NAME -g "CONTROL_NAME"`{.bash}

+To change the value of the control use

+`uvcdynctrl -d DEVICE_NAME -s "CONTROL_NAME" -- VALUE`{.bash}

+Typical list of controls include

+ * `"Brightness"`
+ * `"Contrast"`
+ * `"Saturation"`
+ * `"Hue"`
+ * `"Gamma"`
+ * `"White Balance Temperature, Auto"`
+ * `"White Balance Temperature"`
+ * `"Backlight Compensation"`
+ * `"Sharpness"`
+ * `"Exposure, Auto"`
+ * `"Exposure (Absolute)"`
+ * `"Focus, Auto"`
+ * `"Focus (absolute)"`

+Auto focus usually gives poor quality for outdoor usage so infinite absolute focus should be set.
+The sharpness refers to a proprietary image enhancement algorithms which may sometimes give over-enhanced feeling of the image.

 Each video device has its device file and is controlled via *ioctl* calls.
 For streaming, standard I/O functions are supported, but the memory mapping is preferred, this allows passing only pointers between the application and the kernel, instead of unnecessary copying the data around.
 Available *ioctl* calls are: